vladodyanov/the_foodhub/README.md

 - Java Script

 ## User Management
-- User/Vendor Registration: New users and vendors can create accounts with unique emails and passwords.
-After successfully registering, users/vendors need to confirm their account creation via email before logging in.
+- User Registration: New users can create accounts with unique emails and passwords.
+After successfully registering, users need to confirm their account creation via email before logging in.
+- Vendor Registration: New vendors can create accounts with unique emails and passwords.
+Along with registration, they are required to provide valid license information.
+All provided information is reviewed by the site admin team.
+If the vendor is approved, they can proceed to the sign-in page.
+After the account review, vendors receive an email confirming their account or indicating denial.
 - User/Vendor Login: Registered users and vendors can log in securely to access their profiles.
 - If User/Vendor forgotten their password, they can easily recover it by following the 'Forgot Password' instructions.